sergiuoprea/CarND-BehavioralCloning-P3/README.md

 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
-* writeup_report.md or writeup_report.pdf summarizing the results
+* this documentation
+* test_run_9vel.mp4 (video recording of the vehicle driving autonomously around the first track for at least one full lap at 9 velocity)
+* test_run_14vel.mp4 (video recording of the vehicle driving autonomously around the first track for at least one full lap at 14 velocity)

-Moreover we created a jupyter notebook where we test several basic models while following the classroom videos.
-At the same time, we saved two more basic models for comparison purposes (basic_model.h5 and lenet_model.h5).
+Moreover we created a jupyter notebook where we tested several basic models while following the classroom videos.

 #### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing